Why Use Environments?

 Separate Projects vs Environments

-| Feature | One Project, Multiple Environments (Recommended) | Separate Projects per Environment |
+You have two options for organizing traces:| Feature | One Project, Multiple Environments (Recommended) | Separate Projects per Environment |

 | Setup Complexity | Simple - one project ID to manage | More complex - multiple project IDs to manage |